limweijun/tp/docs/UserGuide.md

 ### Remove task :

 - Command `task delete <index>`
-- Removes the named task from the list of tasks
+- Removes the indexed task from the list of tasks

 Notes:
 - `index` must be a positive integer and valid